-New York Pass: to see everything and make the most of every minute of your trip
+New York Pass - to see everything and make the most of every minute of your trip

 When buying the New York Pass you should know that it is a day pass, and you pay according to the number of days of validity you choose.
-Be careful, because they are not 24-hour days, but from the moment you activate the pass you have until midnight before it counts as a full day, and your pass goes away in the carriage like Cinderella (or simply stops working on the attractions).
+Beware, because they are not 24-hour days, but from the moment you activate the pass you have until midnight before it counts as a full day, and your pass goes away in the carriage like Cinderella (or simply stops working on the attractions).